Skip to main content

 Established in 1985, the VISTA programme was a collaborative partnership between the Norwegian Academy of Science and Letters and then Statoil (now Equinor) with the overall vision of stimulating basic mathematical and scientific research related to the exploitation and management of Norway's petroleum resources.

-At all times during the first 35 years of the VISTA programme, around 25 PhD students, postdocs and a professor were financed by the programme.
-All together more than 300 students got their degrees funded through the programme.
+At all times during the first 35 years of the VISTA programme, around 25 PhD students, postdoctoral researchers and a professor were financed by the programme.
+In total, close to 300 students completed degrees funded by VISTA.

 Key points of VISTA: